KyleBuii/Widget-Hell/README.md

 # [**Widget Hell**](https://widget-hell.vercel.app/)
 > Navigate the Chaos, Customize the Experience.

+## **Description**
+Web application featuring a versatile array of draggable widgets! _EX: Randomly generate quotes, translate or modify text, calculate computations, check the weather, play games, and more!_ You can display what widgets you want and move them however you will!

 ## **Features**
-- A versatile array of draggable widgets! _EX: Randomly generate quotes, translate or modify text, calculate computations, check the weather, play games, and more!_
-- Display what widgets you want!
+- 30+ widgets
-- Move them however you will!
+- Customizable design
-- ...and more!
+- ...and more

 ## **Game controls**
 | Game | Control | Action |